 Countless people find themselves being bombarded with harassing phone calls from collectors.
 Often these collectors threaten wage garnishment, bank levies, or arrest.
 They may even threaten to make phone calls to the Division of Family Services, employers, and friends.
 These threats can be frightening and make life miserable!
 In some cases, the debt may not even exist.
 The Fair Debt Collection Practices Act (FDCPA) was established to set limitations and to disclose requirements on whatdebt collection agencies can do to collect.
 Because most people do not know their rights, they may be unaware of the protections afford to them by the FDCPA.
-If you are facing constant harassment from collection agencies, the Arizona, California, D.C., Indiana, Maryland, New Mexico, Ohio, Wisconsin and Utah consumer protection attorneys who are part of the Law Zebra Network* can help.
+If you are facing constant harassment from collection agencies, the Arizona, California, D.C., Indiana, Louisiana, Maryland, New Mexico, Ohio, Tennessee, Washington, Wisconsin and Utah consumer protection attorneys who are part of the Law Zebra Network* can help.

 How Does the FDCPA Protect Consumers?

 It can be scary when someone calls and makes threats about your life and how you live.
 Far too many debt collectors often resort to harassment and intimidation to force people pay their balance.
 These practices are wrong and illegal!
 The Fair Debt Collection Practices Act requires debt collectors to contact people by mail.
 The letter must contain precise and specific information to help the recipient resolve their debt, including the name of the creditor and the exact amount that is due.
 If you’ve received phone calls but not letters in the U.S. Mail, you have an actionable claim against a bad debt collector.